Skip to content

 Networking

 Deimos DAQs use wired ethernet for communication.
-No special networking gear is required, but the network must have a DHCP server present to assign IP addresses.
+No special networking equipment is required.

 Security